Filter by attributes

 Slender Mountain Mint (Pycnanthemum tenuifolium)

-May be aggressive.
-Smells amazing and the bees love it.
-A study in KC showed that Pycnanthemum is one of the plant genera in our area that attracts the largest number of different bee species.
+Pollinators love this plant!
+Lovely mint fragrance.
+Beautiful texture.
+Spreads slowly by roots and seeds; not as aggressive as most mints.
+A study in KC showed that Pycnanthemum is one of the plant genera in our area that attracts the largest number of di

 $5.50